Check Out Our Other Upload Specifications Here:

 - 3CCD Consumer Cameras

-Accurate focus, a clean camera lens, proper lighting conditions and camera settings and smooth camera movements are essential for viable stock.
-Using a tripod while creating stock video is highly preferable.
+Accurate focus and exposure and proper camera settings and stable camera movements are essential for good footage.
+Using a tripod while creating stock video is encouraged.

 If you choose to color-correct or stylize your footage, it would be best to upload both the original and the modified version, giving buyers more options.